 Would you care to visit these elusive, mysterious and rare Komodo dragon?
 Let me know.

 - Labuan Bajo is the closest airport to get here.
 There are several flights from Denpasar and Jakarta that take you to Labuan Bajo.
-You can book them through this website.
 Click on to know the best flight prices for Labuan Bajo.

 - Once in Labuan Bajo, you need to take a cruise to the Komodo Island.